DaBaptisteFraboul/Chess_game/README.md

       ⬜ Sending moves using network
       ⬜ Receiving moves throught network

-Thx to Paul-Emile for teaching me so much about computers, sofware and programation.
+Thx to Paul-Émile for teaching me so much about computers, sofware and programation.